Work, in any industry, is defined as the tasks and actions that drive a business from day-to-day operations through long-term goals.

 Trying to learn more about the work in your company being performed is a must, and successful companies everywhere understand this.
 Most businesses will never succeed with a set-it-and-forget-it mentality towards their employees.

 This has resulted in a new wave of consultants and industry specialists looking for more creative ways to glean insight regarding the tasks being accomplished.
 Managers, executives, and analysts have a tendency to quantify work immediately: x tasks/hr, x dollars/task, etc.

 There is a crucial step that is missing from this quantitative analysis, however, that can often be easily overlooked.

-The need for metrics and accurate empirical data is critical, however it means very little without understanding what work is being done, how it is being done, and why in both regards.
+The need for metrics and accurate empirical data is critical, but it means very little without understanding what work is being done, how it is being done, and why in both regards.

 The "what" aspect is usually rather easy - if an analyst can't determine what work is being done, there are some serious problems in the organization!

-This is where workflow automation becomes critical - by tracking the tasks in a process and giving them values such as the time completed, time spent on a task, and others at every step of the process you now have an accurate and deep representation of how the employees are working in a process.
+This is where workflow automation becomes critical.
+By tracking the tasks in a process and giving them values such as the time completed, time spent on a task, and others, you now have an accurate and deep representation of how the employees are working in a process.

-An especially important part of this wide-angle view is that you can now see how work is being done BETWEEN employees - that intangible part of the process where work has ended for one employee, and not yet begun for another - where is the task or document?
-How does it move and how are employees notified?
+An especially important part of this wide-angle view is that you can now see how work is being done between employees – that intangible part of the process where work has ended for one employee, and not yet begun for another.
+Where is the task or document?
+How does it move?
+How are employees notified?

 Often, this is a huge time and resource waste in large companies without some kind of document and process automation system.
 Implementing a system and improving process is a fast-track to overall improvement throughout the company.